Revealing Same Sex Secret Crush: Production

 According to Jones, episodes about secret crushes were "a staple of daytime TV talk shows" in the 1990s.
 The Jenny Jones Show had previously aired several episodes that covered the topic, such as the October 1994 episode "Secret Gay Crushes".
 This episode featured "same-sex couples talking matter-of-factly about their feelings for each other."
 Jones enjoyed the topic of secret crushes, stating, "Secret-crush shows are always fun ...
 I loved the 'same-sex' angle and I'm always looking for ways to include gay people in our shows."
 Topic selection was the responsibility of the show's producers, who typically presented Jones with an episode's topic the night before its taping.
 Producers provided Jones with a folder of background information on the guests and a loose script to follow.
 Jones claimed that she had virtually no involvement in writing or planning the episode, although she believed the episode's topic was "light-hearted".

 On a previous episode of The Jenny Jones Show, a notice—known as a cart—was posted for individuals who wanted to reveal a secret crush on national television.
-After conducting a pre-screening interview with the proclaimed secret admirer, producers cold called the secret admirer's crush to see if they had any interest in appearing on the show.
+After conducting a pre-screening interview with the self-proclaimed secret admirer, producers cold called the secret admirer's crush to see if they had any interest in appearing on the show.
 The pre-screening interview for each crush occurred over a series of telephone conversations.
-The producers did not inform the crushes of their secret admirer's identity, in which they only informed them that the secret admirer could either be a man or woman.
-One of the guests, however, claimed that producers intentionally led him to believe that his secret admirer was a woman.
+The producers did not inform the crushes of their secret admirer's identity; rather, they were only informed that the secret admirer could either be a man or woman.
+However, one of the guests later claimed that producers intentionally led him to believe that his secret admirer was a woman.
 The guests were not paid for their appearance on the show, but were reimbursed for incurred expenses, such as from missing work.

-According to Jim Paratore, president of Telepictures Productions, the production company behind The Jenny Jones Show, all guests were fully briefed on the contents of the episode prior to their appearance.
+According to Jim Paratore, president of Telepictures Productions, the show's production company, all guests were fully briefed on the episode's contents prior to their appearance.
 Producer Karen Campbell claimed that "[all guests] came on of their choice and had fun."
-Additionally, Jones contended that the episode was not meant to humiliate anyone.
+Jones further contended that the episode was not meant to humiliate anyone.
 Producers did not screen guests to determine if any of them had a history of mental illness.
 A sociologist claimed that she reached out to producers prior to the episode's taping in order to inform them of "the dangers of ambush TV."
-Taped in Chicago, Illinois, on March 6, 1995, "Revealing Same Sex Secret Crush" was intended to air in May 1995 as part of the show's fourth season.
-The episode was shelved after Schmitz murdered Amedure; it was eventually broadcast on October 17, 1996, as part of Court TV's coverage of an ensuing civil trial against The Jenny Jones Show.
+Taped on March 6, 1995, in Chicago, the episode was intended to air as part of the show's fourth season during the May sweeps.
+The episode was shelved after Schmitz murdered Amedure; however, it was eventually broadcast on October 17, 1996, as part of Court TV's coverage of an ensuing civil trial against The Jenny Jones Show.